babelsociety/website/content/blog/in-depth-economy/index.md

 ### Mindful consumption

-One interesting result of this arrangement is that it can foster a mindful consumption, one where people avoid hoarding or obsesses over products.
+One interesting result of this arrangement is that it can foster a mindful consumption, one where people avoid hoarding or obsess over products.

 [Consumerism](https://en.wikipedia.org/wiki/Consumerism), typical of capitalism, is the worst consumption arrangement because it incite people to consume without refrains.
 As you know already, resources *are* limited, hence infinite consumption is unsustainable.
 Consumerism exists mainly because producers need to sell as much as they can, that's the only way they have to get more money, and money is essential to have better lives in capitalism.